canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 You can log out any time with `snapcraft logout`.

-### Register a new snap name
+### Register a snap name

 Before being able to upload a snap, you will need to register (reserve) a name for it.
 This is done with `snapcraft register <some_name>`.

-Here, assuming *javier* is my store username established above, we'll do:
+Here, assuming *javier* is the store username established above, we'll do:

 ```bash
 snapcraft register hello-javier